pwnance/blackberrymanager/README.md

 System Requirements:
 * You need Android 6.0 (Marshmallow) or better to run all BlackBerry apps on your device
-* BlackBerry Launcher, BlackBerry Keyboard and BlackBerry Password Keeper can run on Lollipop
+* BlackBerry Launcher, Keyboard and Password Keeper can run on Lollipop

 <a href="http://cobalt232.github.io/blackberrymanager/">Download BlackBerry Manager</a>